merkle-open/NitroNetSitecore/docs/getting-started.md

 		"ButtonText" : "Next"
 	}

-In this case, create an equivalent .Net Class with same properties:
+In this case, create an equivalent .Net class with same properties.
+Please make sure that the properties have the same name.
+The only thing you don't need to worry about is case sensitivity:

 	public class TeaserModel
     {